 So as you can see, these similarities can often make seeing the real differences between them hard and it is a big reason why a lot of people don’t know the differences and conflate that both these models are the same.
 They are not as there are a whole host of differences between them we will discuss now, including the many…

-1) No real cost to start in most cases.
+1) There’s no real cost to start in most cases.
 Less risk.

 Right now, in most cases, you can head over to places like Clickbank, Amazon, BestBuy, Commission Junction, JVZoo and a plethora of other programs out there, register with their affiliate programs and start promoting the products, without any up front cost.